Manage Machine Tunnels

 Note: Enabling local LAN access can potentially create a security weakness from the

-• Disable Captive Portal Detection—When Cisco Secure Client receives a certificate with a common
+public network through the user computer into the corporate network. - Disable Captive Portal Detection—When Cisco Secure Client receives a certificate with a common

 name that does not match the Secure Access name, a captive portal is detected.
 This behavior